 But some goals don’t have those metrics to make it easy to see how your company is developing.
-It is for those goals that you need to build a metric for yourself.
+You need to build a metric for those goals for yourself.

 Determine how you can measure the progress you are making and know when you might be able to cross that goal off your list.
 Without these metrics, you might find yourself aimlessly and blindly searching for progress, unsure of when you achieve it.

 Find unique ways to track these goals that might not have concrete numbers to them.
-Maybe you want to improve the quality of your business’ work.
-You can achieve outreach by campaigning for reviews from customers as you complete each job.
+Maybe you want to improve the quality of your business work.
+You can achieve outreach by campaigning for customer reviews as you complete each job.